The following is a transcribed excerpt of 'FOX News Sunday,' June 12, 2005.

-For some answers on how the U.S. should handle these detainees, we turn to Congressman Duncan Hunter, chairman of the House Armed Services Committee, and Tom Malinowski, Washington director of Human Rights Watch.
+For some answers on how the U.S. should handle these detainees, we turn to Congressman Duncan Hunter (search), chairman of the House Armed Services Committee, and Tom Malinowski, Washington director of Human Rights Watch.

 Gentlemen, thanks for coming in.
 Good to have you both with us today.

-U.S. REPRESENTATIVE DUNCAN HUNTER, R-CA: Good to be with you.
+U.S. REPRESENTATIVE DUNCAN HUNTER, R-Calif.: Good to be with you.

 TOM MALINOWSKI, WASHINGTON DIRECTOR, HUMAN RIGHTS WATCH: Thank you.

 WALLACE: Chairman Hunter, the Bush administration sent mixed signals this week about whether it in fact is considering shutting down Guantanamo Bay.
 First, what do you know about their intentions?
 And second, what do you think they should do?